 American wines with proprietary names usually contain wine from a blend of different grape varieties.

 European wines with proprietary names are probably wines from grapes which, are not approved for that wine-growing region, so the regional name will not appear on the label.

-A brand name can apply for a number of different wines, a proprietary name usually refers to only for one specific wine.
+A brand name can apply to a number of different wines, a proprietary name usually refers to only one specific wine.

 Example: Under the Louis Jadot brand from France: Beaujolais, Pouilly-Fuissé, Mâcon-Villages.

 Proprietary-named wines are typically made in small quantities, high in quality, and are expensive.